isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
+        - title: International Friendship Day 2025
+          date: 22 April 2025
+          announcement: To commemorate International Friendship Day, Regent Secondary launched a vibrant series of activities from 14 to 16 April, centred around the theme “Forging Friendships in a Complex World.”
+The events highlighted the importance of building meaningful connections and embracing diversity...
+          link_text: Read more about it here
+          link_url: /international-friendship-day-2025/
         - title: Hari Raya Concert 2025
           date: 21 April 2025
           announcement: The harmonious melodies of Zapin, the magical chimes of Gamelan,